Valentine's Day: it's an annual 24-hour celebration of love.

 The Digs: Halcyon Hotel, in Denver.
 It's not exactly the city we tend to equate with romance/luxury, but here you have a rooftop pool deck, access to a personal style consultation and chicken-parm pizza.
 So...

 The Suite: The Loft Suite has a cool-looking staircase for racing up to the bedroom, as well as an oversized soaking tub.
-A normal-sized soaking tub just wouldn't do.
+Because a normal-sized soaking tub just won't do.

 The Extras: On Fridays in February, they offer this thing called Robes on the Rooftop, where you can take a dip on their rooftop hot tub before having a designated "Hot Handler" ply you with cozy things, like hot toddies, slippers and plush blankets.
 For Valentine's Day, in particular, you'll get cocktails for two in the hotel's clandestine underground cocktail bar, satin eye masks (aka, blindfolds) and access to the hotel's collection of romantic vinyl to play on your room's record player.

 The Digs: The St. Regis San Fransisco, a lap of refined luxury in a 40-story landmark building in downtown San Fran.

 The Suite: You're staying in the Presidential Suite, where you'll have a spacious living room, a dining room, a lovely bathtub, private butler service and a king-size bed.
 That last one was probably a given.